Hosted vs self-hosted: which is best for your blog?

 Self-Hosted Blog: Pros

 This is a big advantage of having a self-hosted blog.
 You can do pretty much anything you like with it (so long as it’s legal and humanly possible).
 There are no real limits.
-This means you can make your blog look how you want, add any functionality you want and monetise your blog as you want.
+This means you can make your blog look how you want, add any functionality you want and monetize your blog as you want.

 This also means if you don’t like one aspect of your blog, you can easily change it – you are not restricted to what one particular blogging platform has to offer.